ideacrew/resource_registry/README.md

 ## Usage

-  Resource Registry uses Features to group system functions and settings into distinct units.
+  ResourceRegistry uses Features to group system functions and settings into distinct units.
 Features can be individually configured and enabled/disabled.

 ### Feature